 IN1-55 Insurance Action Code (ID) 03335

 Definition: The Insurance Action Code Defines the action to be taken for this insurance.
 Refer to HL7 Table 0206 - Segment Action Code in Chapter 2C, Code Tables, for valid values.
 When this field is valued, the IN1, IN2, and IN3 are not in "snapshot mode", rather in "action mode".

-IN2 - Insurance Additional Information Segment
+IN1-56 Subsidized Health Program Beneficiary Identifier (ST) 02535

+Definition: The Subsidized Health Program Beneficiary Identifier as assigned by local jurisdiction, in the US an example would be the Medicaid Beneficiary Identifier.IN2 - Insurance Additional Information Segment

 The IN2 segment contains additional insurance policy coverage and benefit information necessary for proper billing and reimbursement.
 Fields used by this segment are defined by CMS or other regulatory agencies.